 Net Promoter Score

-A few years ago I started a pleasant working experience in eBay Classifieds, working with the regional italian team based in Milan.
-During those years I have learned a user research technique called Net Promoter Score (NPS), a surveying technique which I ended up appreciating a lot.
+A few years ago I started a pleasant working experience in eBay Classifieds, working with the regional Italian team based in Milan.
+During those years, I learned a user research technique called Net Promoter Score (NPS), a surveying technique that I ended up appreciating a lot.

 How likely are you going to suggest [our product/service] to friends and relatives?

-When I started working as an employee I expected to meet some yearly performance appraisal procedure and I was not wrong.
+When I started working as an employee, I expected to meet some yearly performance appraisal procedures and I was not wrong.
 Neither was I wrong about one thing I already thought: performance appraisal is flawed.